stripe/stripe-android/README.md

 ### Getting started with the Android example apps

-Note: both example apps require an [Android SDK](https://developer.android.com/studio/index.html) and [Gradle](https://gradle.org/) to build and run.
+Note: Both example apps require an [Android SDK](https://developer.android.com/studio/index.html) and [Gradle](https://gradle.org/) to build and run.

 ### Building the example project